kalik1/q3-operator/README.md

 # Quake3 Kubernetes/Openshift Operator with NestJS

 ## Disclaimer
+The areas you see in the picture are not randomly generated or placed.
+They are meticulously crafted and positioned to show a specific purpose.

 ![me.png](docs%2Fme.png)
 ## Description
 Welcome to my wild adventure! 🚀 This is the Quake3 Kubernetes/Openshift Operator, a MARVELous (🤣) creation I've forged with NestJS.
 My mission?
 To show that developing Kubernetes operators in TypeScript isn't just a dream—it's a reality!